Entries by bluemantadiving Diving in Kefalonia

 Luftwaffe Junkers 88 Wreck

-At the eastern, most tip of Ithaca, on the crest of a sloping reef that shortly reaches the contour line of 100 meters, lies the aircraft wreck of a Luftwaffe Ju88 twin-engine bomber.
+At the easternmost tip of Ithaca, on the crest of a sloping reef that shortly reaches the contour line of 100 meters, lay the remains of a Luftwaffe Ju88 twin-engine bomber.
 The aircraft met its fate as it ditched a short distance offshore reportedly hit by allied fire.
-It is shocking to imagine […]
+Dive starts at the shot line on […]

 Dias Rock